M0hammedd-Amaan/M0hammedd-Amaan/Readme.md

 <h3 align="left">Projects</h3>

 **Speech Recognition Project**
-- Collaborated with the Indian Institute of Information Technology (IIIT) Hyderabad as a Research Intern on a project centered around speech recognition technology.
+- Currently working with IIIT Hyderabad as a Research Intern on a project centered around speech recognition technology.
 - Played an active role in the development and implementation phases of the project, contributing to the research, experimentation, and testing processes.
 - Engaged in data collection, preprocessing, and model training, focusing on enhancing the accuracy and efficiency of the speech recognition system.
 - Worked closely with a multidisciplinary team to address challenges, troubleshoot issues, and optimize performance.